Redback Boots

-Redback Boots is an Australian footwear manufacturing company, owned by the Cloros family.
+Redback Boots is an Australian footwear manufacturing company.
+It was founded by the Cloros family in 1989.
 It specializes in lightweight work boots, and has been a supplier of the Australian Army, with its "Terra" boot at times being standard issue.

 Since 2000, the Australian Defence Force, primarily uses the Redback Terra Combat Boot as a replacement for the Vietnam War-era General Purpose combat boots.
 It was given a limited number of tests in 1999, and was later distributed in 2000.

-Criticism

-Despite the boot's general aptitude for the tasks which the ADF had first put it in place for, it still had major flaws.
-90% of all negative feedback from soldiers was about its inappropriate sizing, having only 43 different sizes.
-Many also claimed that its sole would rot under worst-case tropical circumstances.
-Various military personnel have also used Rossi Boots.
+In December 2025, Ares Management acquired a majority stake in Redback Boots.